JohnBCoding/rabit/README.md

 ## Features
 - Daily tracking of habits (🐇s?)
-- Track via simple checkboxes or unique values for different types of habit tracking
+- Easily `Track` with checkboxes or unique values for different types of 🐇 tracking!
+- `Observe` your 🐇s in the terminal to see where you bounced!
 - Everything stored in one JSON file.

 ## Usage